selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_09-11_2025.md

 * Using pktools command performs: masking, filtering, histogram, re-classification, zonal statistic.

-## Lecture 7: Tuesday, 7 October, 2025.
-### Manipulate Landsat data with GDAL and PKTOOLS for a gap filling example (Giuseppe Amatulli).
+### Manipulate Landsat data with GDAL and PKTOOLS for a gap filling example (Giuseppe Amatulli) - Additional material

 [Video Recording of the lecture](https://youtu.be/GfmCRNMtFfs?si=OZEKNGNt3VB0elcV)